PAIN FROM KNEE OSTEOARTHRITIS

 Treatment for pain from knee arthritis has historically consisted of medical management (NSAIDs and opoids) and selective joint injections (corticosteroid or viscosupplementation).

 Unfortunately, the medical management of knee arthritis is associated with undesirable side effects.
 Chronic NSAID use can lead to gastric ulceration/bleeding and kidney failure.
-Chronic opoids use risks the triggering of addictive disorders and less severe complications such as constipation, nausea, vomiting and androgenic hormone suppression
+Chronic opoids use risks the triggering of addictive disorders and less severe complications such as constipation, nausea, vomiting, and androgenic hormone suppression

-NEW TREATMENT FOR PAIN FROM KNEE OSTEOARTHRITIS
+NEW TREATMENT FOR PAIN FROM KNEE ARTHRITIS

 RADIOFREQUENCY (RF) NEUROTOMY OF GENICULAR NERVES